mapmeld/row-to-scope/README.md

 If you can write HTML, you can put all of your data records online!
 Row-to-Scope paints over the page for every row in your data.

-* /row?page=1 is the page with the first row's data
+* /row?page=1 is a page with the first row's data
-* /row?page=2 is the page with the second row's data
+* /row?page=2 is a page with the second row's data
+* /row?page=3 is a page with the third row's data
 * ...

 ### Key Components

-* The row/index.html page is how the page should look for the first row in your data.
+* The row/index.html page is how the page looks for the first row in your data.

 * data/data.csv is a spreadsheet of your data.
+Use CSV or GeoJSON data.

-* The index.html page is a static homepage for your app.
+* The index.html page is a homepage for your app.
 Use it for important information and links.

 ### More Detailed Info